axone-protocol/axoned/docs/command/axoned_comet_version.md

 ### Synopsis

-Print protocols' and libraries' version numbers against which this app has been compiled.
+Print protocols and libraries' version numbers against which this app has been compiled.

 ```
 axoned comet version [flags]